zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Sat May 02 2026
+Last update on Sun May 03 2026

-**244 day before 2027 ⏱** days before new years
+**243 day before 2027 ⏱** days before new years

-🤖 This README.md is updated with love, by Zbot ❤️
+🤖 This README.md is updated with hate, by Zbot ❤️
 </section>